Nyandwi/algorithms/concepts/dynamic-programming.md

 fibo_2(120)
 5358359254990966640871840
 ```
-* `fibo_2(n)` in few words: If `n` is either 1 or 0, return 1 since the fibonacci of 1 or 0 is 1.
+* `fibo_2(n)` in few words: If `n` is either 1 or 0, return `n`.
 If `n` is greater than 1 and is in `mimo`(initialized as `empty dictionary` to store `overlapping recursive calls`), return the value of `n` in `mimo` (we are saving `n` as keys in `mimo` dictionary and their results as values).
 If `n` is not in `mimo`, it means we haven't computed it yet, and so compute it and save the results in `memo`.

-* Now we have a very efficient fibonacci series for computing even large series for resonably short time.
+* Now we have a very efficient fibonacci series for computing even large series in a resonably short time.
 Computing `fibo_2(120)` takes fraction of milliseconds when it was almost impossible to find it with normal recursive function.
 Indeed, normal recursive function would take `thousands of years` to find it if we assume each recursive call takes 1 nanosecond.
 That really demonstrates the beauty of dynamic programming.

 * The runtime of `fibo_2(n)` is `O(n)` since we are caching the results and there are only n values to pass to `fibo_2(n).` Looking the value in a dictionary takes `O(1)` constant time, so we don't count that.
 This also much better than O(2<sup>n</sup>) of normal recursive function.